 Sasaab is a playground for adventures in the wilderness

-✓ Game drives: There are two areas to explore whilst out on a game drive: Westgate Conservancy where Sasaab Lodge is located and the Samburu National Reserve which is a short drive away.
-An amazing experience to watch elephants, hyenas, wild dogs,lions, leopard, cheetah and endemic species such as beisa oryx, reticulated giraffe, Grevy’s zebra, gerenuk antelope, and Somali ostrich.
+✓ Game drives: in two different areas Westgate Conservancy and the Samburu National Reserve.
+An amazing experience to watch elephants, hyenas, wild dogs, lions, leopards, cheetahs, and endemic species such as beisa oryx, reticulated giraffe, Grevy’s zebra, gerenuk antelope, and Somali ostrich.
 Also, the bird life in Samburu is exceptional with high concentrations of different species

 ✓ Helicopter: Expect the ultimate exhilaration.
 Having your own wings gives you total freedom to explore Kenya’s wildest, most spectacular and extreme locations.

 ✓ Camels: Why walk when you can ride?
-Sasaab has four friendly resident camels for your use, looked after and led by experienced Samburu herders.
+Sasaab has four friendly resident camels.
 A popular choice is to embark on a leisurely ride down by the river and end up at our sundowner spot in time for an evening drink, which is around a 45-minute ride.

 ✓ Fly camping: For the extra adventurous amongst you, Sasaab can set up a mobile expedition camp in which you sleep out under the stars in Westgate Conservancy, giving you the chance to experience something truly wild